Bridge-Depth Characterizes which Structural Parameterizations of Vertex Cover Admit a Polynomial Kernel: Kernelization for modulators to bounded bridge-depth

 \begin{lemma} Let $(G,X,k)$ be an instance of \pb and $T$ be a tree of bridges of a connected component $R'$ of $R$.
 Computing the type of a vertex $v \in V(T)$, as well as deciding if there exists a $T$-conflict structure $C$ of any fixed type, can done in polynomial time. \end{lemma}

 The following definition will be useful to argue that a chunk makes a large number of conflicts on~$R$, which will in turn allow us to argue that a reduction rule must be applicable if the instance is too large compared to the parameter.
+Namely, we will use Lemma~\ref{lemma:partition} in the proofs of Lemmas~\ref{lemma:diameter},~\ref{lemma:n*A}, and~\ref{lemma:BBBleaf}.

 \begin{definition} An \emph{$\alpha$-additive partition $\P$} of a graph $R$ is a partition $\P=\{V_i \mid i\in[|\P|]\}$ of $V(R)$ such that $\alpha(R) = \sum_{i \in [|\P|]}\alpha(R[V_i])$. \end{definition}